1708 British general election: Dates of election

 The first general election held since the Union took place between 30 April 1708 and 7 July 1708.
 At this period elections did not take place at the same time in every constituency.
 The returning officer in each county or borough fixed the precise date (see hustings for details of the conduct of the elections).

 Results

+In England and Wales, the Whigs Took 268 seats and the Tories took 225, with 20 unclassified. the 45 in Scotland could be classified as ministerial supporters.